Four-session eLearning Course - one 2.5 hour session per week

 The objective of this course is to break down the fatigue analysis process into clearly defined steps, give an overview of the physics involved and show how to successfully implement practical solutions using Finite Element Analysis.

-To help you meet your training needs the following e-learning course has been developed to complement the live class.
-The e-learning course runs over a four week period with a single 2.5 hour session per week.
+In the current climate travel and training budgets are tight.
+To help you still meet your training needs the following e-learning course has been developed to complement the live class.
+The e-learning course runs over a three week period with a single two hour session per week.

 The course is completely code independent.
 No software is required.

 Each topic in the class is treated as a building block and is presented using an overview of the physics and theory involved.
 The math is kept simple and the emphasis is on practical examples from real life to illustrate the topic.
 The mapping to Finite Element analysis techniques is shown with numerous workshops.
 The tutor will be showing analysis results interactively and involving the students in the process via Q and A periods during each session, follow up emails and a Course Bulletin Board